prophetofxenu/discord-irc/README.md

 ## Configuration
 First you need to create a Discord bot user, which you can do by following the instructions [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).

+For the Matrix bot, create a new user (the bridge), and then [find the matrix access token](https://webapps.stackexchange.com/questions/131056): `curl -XPOST -d '{"type":"m.login.password", "user":"bridge", "password":"<your password>"}' "http://localhost:8008/_matrix/client/api/v1/login"`.
+The bot's access token is changed at each login.

+The `matrixBaseUrl` requires the full URL and not the [well-known URI](https://matrix-org.github.io/synapse/latest/setup/installation.html#client-well-known-uri).

 ### Example configuration
 ```js
 [